gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 ## Lab Meeting Minutes

+- September 8, 2015
+    + New meeting location in 444 Moore
+        * Must leave by 8:50a.
+    + Attending
+        * Daved, Raya, Michelle, Rick, Michael, Sam, Shivani, Andrea
+    + Agenda
+        * Schedules
+        * Training
+        * Lab mtg presentations
+    + Action items
+        * Bios by next meeting, email to Andrea.
+Andrea has tutorial.
+        * **No lab meeting next week, Tuesday 9/15**
+        * Michelle will present on 9/22.
+Jun on 10/6.
+Shivani 11/10.
+Sam 10/20.
 - September 1, 2015
     + Andrea will investigate (ask Elaine) moving meeting to 444 Moore.
     + Introductions